 Sova Recon Bolt

 There’s plenty of nuance to these arrows, too.
 If you use the right mouse button you can cycle between adding one, two, or no bounces to the projectile – if you’re feeling cute, you can bounce these around a corner to get intel on the fly without exposing yourself.
-The bolts can also be charged with either no charge, one charge, or two charges.
-No charge is for very short arrows or lob shots and will not travel far.
-One charge is what we’ll use for most of our Sova lineups as it has a bit of arc and travels reasonably far.
-Two charges come in handy for if you want very direct shots with fast travel time – they don’t arc much so you can’t do too many flashy tricks with them.
+The bolts can also be charged with either low charge, medium charge, or high charge.
+Low charge is for very short arrows or lob shots and will not travel far.
+Medium charge is what we’ll use for most of our Sova lineups as it has a bit of arc and travels reasonably far.
+High charges come in handy for if you want very direct shots with fast travel time – they don’t arc much so you can’t do too many flashy tricks with them.

 The last thing you need to know about the Recon Bolt is that it requires line of sight, so while it’s radius is pretty big, if someone’s hiding behind a box that the bolt can’t see then they won’t show up.
-This is key as you need to really think about where the bolt is landing and what angles it exposes.
+This is key as you need to really think about where the bolt is landing and what angles it exposes so you aren’t caught out by adversaries.

 Sova Recon Bolt lineups on Split